loboyd/two-thousand-forty-eight/README.md

   * normalize rewards: subtract by mean and divide be standard deviation
   * compute gradient expected reward wrt log output (?)

+# Notes
+* During game play, the network is run with a single state at a time, but during training, a whole batch is run at once.
+Does this effect the log prob calculation?
+* It's not clear how to make it faster.
+  * inference: This actually seems to be pretty fast now.
+It takes ~1s to run the network 2000 times.
+  * game emulator: This seems to also not be a huge bottleneck since I replaced the Python version with a much faster Rust version and it's not any faster.
+  * updating: This takes very little time compared with actually running the episode batches.